adknudson/thesis/docs/030-workflow.md

 For the first iteration of this model, I am going to start with the simplest model that captures the structure of the data without including information about age group, treatment, or subject.
 Here is a simple model that draws information from the conceptual analysis.

+\setstretch{1.0}
 \begin{align*}
   k_i &\sim \mathrm{Binomial}(n_i, p_i) \\
   \mathrm{logit}(p_i) &= \beta ( x_i - \alpha )
 \end{align*}
+\setstretch{2.0}

 Since I am using the linear model from \@ref(eq:linearform2), setting the priors for $\alpha$ and $\beta$ is relatively straightforward.
 The PSS can be positive or negative without any expected bias towards either, so a symmetric distribution like the Gaussian is a fine choice for $\alpha$ without having any other knowledge about the distribution of PSS values.
 Since I said earlier that a PSS value more than 150ms in absolute value is unlikely, I can define a Gaussian prior such that $P(|pss| > 0.150) \approx 0.01$.
-Since the prior does not need to be exact, the following mean and variance suffice
+Since the prior does not need to be exact, the following mean and variance suffice:

+\setstretch{1.0}
 $$
 pss \sim \mathcal{N}(0, 0.06^2) \Longleftrightarrow \alpha \sim \mathcal{N}(0, 0.06^2)
 $$
+\setstretch{2.0}

 For the just noticeable difference, I will continue to use the log-normal distribution because it is constrained to positive values and has the nice reciprocal property.
 The JND is expected to be close to 100ms and extremely unlikely to exceed 1 second.
 This implies a prior such that the mean is around 100ms and the bulk of the distribution is below 1 second - i.e. $E[X] \approx 0.100$ and $P(X < 1) \approx 0.99$.
 This requires solving a system of nonlinear equations in two variables

+\setstretch{1.0}
 $$
 \begin{cases}
 E[X] = 0.100 = \exp\left(\mu + \sigma^2 / 2\right) \\
 P(X < 1) = 0.99 = 0.5 + 0.5 \cdot \mathrm{erf}\left[\frac{\ln (1) - \mu}{\sqrt{2} \cdot \sigma}\right]
 \end{cases}
 $$
+\setstretch{2.0}

 This nonlinear system can be solved using Stan's algebraic solver.

+\setstretch{1.0}

 ```stan
 functions {